dbbaskette/capitok/README.md

 # capitok
-End to End demo environment using Cluster API for a base K8S Cluster for Tanzu Application Service on K8S
+End to End demo environment using Cluster API for a base K8S Cluster for Tanzu Application Service on K8S using AMAZON EC2

 These instructions are designed to work on a mac